 Located in a fertile valley, this delightful Baroque town has a charming central square laid out as a public garden surrounded by elegant 17th-century buildings.

-Atop the other hill is its most important building, the pilgrimage church of Nossa Senhora dos Remédios, which is reached by a magnificent Baroque-style 600-step staircase.
+Atop the other hill is the town’s most important building, the pilgrimage church of Nossa Senhora dos Remédios, which is reached by a magnificent Baroque-style 600-step staircase.
+Designed by the renowned locally-born architect antónio mendes coutinho, the church’s striking late 18th-century Rococo façade is clearly visible from miles around.

 The city’s cathedral, a Gothic structure, was built by Afonso Henriques in 1129 and the municipal museum housed in the early 18th-century bishops’ palace includes 16th-century Flemish tapestries and works by the renowned Portuguese master, Grão Vasco.